- Security & Authentication

 List Files can be manually uploaded from your client, local to the Angelfish Server, or accessed via a remote share (UNC, SFTP, FTP).
 List Files can also be automatically updated via a schedule.

 The #ListFields: header specifies the name and position of each field in the List File.
-It's conceptually similar to a Log Format, more specifically the #Fields: header in the W3C Log Format.
+It's conceptually similar to the #Fields: header in the W3C Log Format.

 The rows of data in the List File need to match the format specified in the #ListFields: header.
 You can encapsulate fields in quotes or use different characters for the field delimiter, as long as the data rows match the format.